Our long-term goals

 provides remote specialists access to patients allowing time-critical diagnosis and treatment in rural and regional areas

 The Digital Drivers Licence has been successfully launched in NSW.
-The uptake has been enormously successful with 1.74 million digital licenses downloaded since the launch, representing over 31 per cent of all licensed drivers in NSW.
+The uptake has been enormously successful with over 2.07 million digital licenses downloaded since the launch, representing over 36 percent of all licensed drivers in NSW.
 The Digital Drivers Licence is extremely popular among 25-44 years’ old drivers in NSW.

 Our IoT Policy provides practical guidance to help NSW Government departments design, plan and implement IoT solutions.
 We’ve provided tools, templates and standards to effectively manage an IoT-enabled project.